Ryan Richter: New York Cosmos

 Richter made his debut for the Cosmos in a 0–2 victory over the Carolina Railhawks.

 Coaching career

 Following the 2017 season, Richter retired from the professional game to help coach the Philadelphia Union academy.
 In January 2022, Richter was promoted to assistant coach to Jim Curtin with the Philadelphia Union first team.

+Richter was named head coach of Philadelphia Union II in MLS Next Pro on January 15, 2025.